Andrew Combs (musician)

-Andrew Warriner Combs is an American singer, songwriter, and guitarist from Dallas, Texas, who currently resides in Nashville, Tennessee.
+Andrew Warriner Combs (born December 19, 1986) is an American singer, songwriter, and guitarist from Dallas, Texas, who currently resides in Nashville, Tennessee.

 Career

 Andrew Combs released his debut EP, Tennessee Time, in May 2010, which has been compared to Mickey Newbury and Guy Clark.
 In April 2012, Combs released a vinyl 7-inch called "Big Bad Love".

 In July 2012, Combs signed to the Nashville-based music publishing arm of New York City record label, Razor & Tie.

 In October 2012, Combs released Worried Man, which American Songwriter gave a 4-star review, writing: "As singer/songwriter first albums go, it'll be tough to beat this as one of the years finest, from a newcomer who is hopefully just tapping into his talent."